DanielSon721/Slime-Skirmish/README.md

 I set approximately **40 spawn points** hidden within the forest that spawn slimes randomly, at an average rate determined by the difficulty level.

-The slime monsters are programmed with **A.I. pathing** to naviate around obstacles (trees, water, etc.).
+The slime monsters are programmed with **A.I. pathing** to navigate around obstacles (trees, water, etc.).

 ### Point System